-We have continued to be active in our support for the work on Climate-related Financial Disclosure (TCFD) and we report in line with the TCFD recommendations.
-Following our launch as co-founders of the Transition Pathway Initiative (TPI) in 2016, it is rapidly becoming an important framework through which asset owners can assess how companies are transitioning to a low-carbon economy, with over 100 companies across seven high-impact sectors having now been assessed.
+We have continued to be active in our support for the work of the Task Force on Climate-related Financial Disclosure (TCFD) and we report in line with the TCFD recommendations.
+Following our launch as co-founders of the Transition Pathway Initiative (TPI) in 2016, we are delighted to see how important a framework it has become for asset owners to assess how companies are transitioning to a low-carbon economy.
+We only see this increasing in the future.